Can Spices Replace Medication?

 Turmeric is a great way to add flavor for foods while reducing your chances of any inflammatory side effects throughout your life.

-Tip: Turmeric can be added into milk as a drink, or be put into meals, like stews and soups.
+Tip: Turmeric can be added into milk as a drink, or be put into meals, like stews and soups (NeoFlam).

 Ginger - Nausea Eraser

-Ginger is a common plant that can be found in your local supermarkets, and it is packed with compounds like gingerol and zingeron, that help reduce motion sickness and dizziness.
-Not only this, ginger can also help with chemotherapy-induced nausea symptoms.
-Of course, this should be done after confirming with a doctor.
+Ginger, an easy to access plant that can be found in your local supermarkets, is packed with compounds like gingerol and zingeron, that help reduce motion sickness and dizziness.
+Ginger may also assist in reducing chemotherapy-induced nausea symptoms.
+Of course, this should be done only after confirming with a doctor.
+(Hopkins Medicine).

 Overall, ginger is extremely useful, as we all can face dizziness sometimes.
 Ginger is a great plant that can be added into a variety of foods, even tea, and is great for all people to try.

-Tip: Ginger tea can be made if slices of ginger are boiled with the water that will be used for the tea, as well as fresh ginger added into smoothies, stews, and soups.
+Tip: Ginger tea can be made if slices of ginger are boiled with the water that will be used for the tea.
+Ginger slices may also be included in smoothies, soups, and stews (NeoFlam).

 Spices Are More Useful Than You Think